 - confirm the status of the routing assigned to the consignment.

-The Customs Channel Look-up facility can be accessed 30 minutes out from arrival into the Irish Port.
+The Customs Channel Look-up facility can be accessed 30 minutes before arrival into the Irish Port.
 You can access this facility on the RoRo service by selecting 'Customs Channel Look-Up'.
 The service should be checked regularly for any change in the status of the goods consignment.